rer145/Data-Visualization/README.md

-# Data-Visualization
+# Data Visualization
-Repo for DATA 550 at Mercyhurst University, Fall 2017 Term.
+This repository contains all the code for the class DATA 550, taken at Mercyhurst University in Erie, Pennsylvania, during the Fall 2017 term.

 ## Projects